What is Remission of Rheumatoid Arthritis? part 3

 Clinical remission of Rheumatoid Arthritis does not mean cure.
 If you have followed Parts 1 and 2 of this series, then you have realized that by now.
 Medication can reduce symptoms by a certain percentage.
 If that reduction is great enough, then it may be labeled “clinical remission.”
 That is distinct from an organic remission which is spontaneous and not drug induced.
 Either kind of remission is temporary in almost every case.
 (See The Four Courses of Rheumatoid Arthritis, Part 1.)

-Here is where you are glad that this blog is written by a real live RA’er.
+Here is where you are glad that this blog is written by a real live person with rheumatoid disease.

 Why on earth do they get to call this remission?